-HSV 596 Advanced Practicum Experience II 3 credits
+HSV 596 Advanced Counseling Internship II 3 credits

 This course will provide students with the opportunity to put human services theory, concepts, skills, and knowledge into practice at an approved human services agency.
-Students will complete a placement within their area of specialized concentration and conduct direct service activities to further grown and develop their skills (e.g. Clinical Counseling within Organization Settings, Alcohol and Drug Counseling, Forensic Mental Health Counseling, or Non-Profit Management).
-HSV 596 requires a minimum of at least 550 supervised on-site hours.
+Students will complete a placement within their area of specialized concentration and conduct direct service activities to further grow and develop their skills (e.g. Clinical Counseling within Organizational Settings, Alcohol and Drug Counseling, or Forensic Mental Health Counseling).
+This experience requires a minimum of at least 600 hours supervised on-site hours.
 Students will be working closely with an academic instructor and peers in an online seminar experience throughout their practicum experience.
-Students who are interested in obtaining additional service hours needed for licensure or other purposes should consider taking HSV 596.
-HSV 596 can be substituted for HSV 594.
+Students who are interested in obtaining additional service hours needed for licensure or other purposes should consider taking HSV 595.
+HSV 596 can be substituted for HSV 594 upon departmental approval.

-Prerequisites: At the time of registration, the student must have a GPA of 3.0 or better.
-Students with less than a 3.0 will not be allowed to register for the course at that time.
+At the time of registration, the student must have a GPA of 3.00 or better, Students with less than a 3.00 will not be allowed to register for the course at that time.

-Concentration-specific course prerequisites prior to practicum registration:
+Concentration-Specific Course prerequisites prior to practicum registration:

-- Clinical Counseling within Organizational Settings concentration: HSV 520 and/or HSV 521 and HSV 524 - Alcohol and Drug Counseling concentration: HSV 532 and one core course - Non-Profit Management concentration: HSV 540 and one core course - Forensic Mental Health Counseling: HSV 565 and HSV 567
+- Clinical concentration: HSV520 and/or HSV521 and HSV524 - Alcohol & Drug concentration: HSV532 and one core course - Forensic Mental Health Counseling: HSV565 and HSV567

-- Must have a supervisor with a minimum of a master's level in the field - Must be a placement that expressively fits with the student's area of concentration - If seeking licensure, your supervisor must meet your state's requirements - Student must have a cumulative GPA of 3.0 or higher when applying for practicum
+- Must have a supervisor with a minimum of a Master's level in the field.
+If seeking licensure, supervisor must meet state's requirements. - Must be in a placement that expressly fits with the student's area of concentration. - Student must have a GPA of 3.00 or higher when applying for the practicum.